 The chemical sector development strategy document acknowledges that historically there has been a lack of partnership within the chemical sector between the role-players.
 This state of affairs could be attributable to the lacklustre performance of the chemical sector and the government's intention is not to allow this unfortunate situation to continue unabated.
 To show the government's strategic intent on forging cooperation of all the stakeholders in the chemical sector, the government saw a need to establish a specific organisation that is representative of all the stakeholders in the chemical industry.
-Such a body will be in the form a chemical sector development company appropriately named Siyaphambili Chemical Development.
-Siyaphambili Chemical Development will be established as a Section 21 company to facilitate a unified position on broad based interests such as development and policy at the macro level in order to ensure that the chemical sector stakeholders do not continue operating "in silos of sectoral interests".
-Therefore, Siyaphambili Chemical Development will be a mechanism for ongoing strategic interaction between role players in the chemical sector.
+Such a body's responsibility would be to own, manage and ensure the successful implementation of the interventions that the stakeholders would have agreed upon.
+Such a body will be in the form a chemical sector development council appropriately named Isixaxa Mbiji (meaning, pulling together).
+Isixaxa Mbiji will be established as a Section 21 company to facilitate a unified position on broad based interests such as development and policy at the macro level in order to ensure that the chemical sector stakeholders do not continue operating "in silos of sectoral interests".
+Therefore, Isixaxa Mbiji will be a mechanism for ongoing strategic interaction between role players in the chemical sector.